ahrendsen/colorblind/README.md

 The next time you open Inkscape, you will be able to select the palette by clicking on the arrow in the bottom right hand corner next to the colors.

+## Microsoft Products
+Love it or hate it, it's probably the most popular program to create data visualizations.
+Though I tried, I couldn't seem to find a way to default the colors to a custom option.
+The best I can do is to configure the program so that it allows you to easily select the palette after the program has started.

+### Copy and Paste
+Save [this theme file](https://github.com/ahrendsen/colorblind/blob/master/Theme1.thmx) where you can find it, then in the Office Ribbon go to "Design > Themes > Browse for Themes" and select the file you just downloaded.
+### Integrated
+Save [the same file as above](https://github.com/ahrendsen/colorblind/blob/master/Theme1.thmx) into the Templates directory.
+It can be found at (make sure "hidden items" are shown) "<User Folder>\AppData\Roaming\Microsoft\Templates\Document Themes".
+Now whenever you open a Microsoft product, you should be able to go to "Design > Themes > Theme1" and have access to the colors.